-In 1963, the Conference of Appalachian Governors asked President John F. Kennedy to create a presidential commission to coordinate federal, state, and local action in addressing Appalachia’s needs.
-In response, President Kennedy formally convened the President’s Appalachian Regional Commission (PARC), a body of state governors and cabinet-level officials to address persistent economic disparities in Appalachia in comparison to the rest of the nation.
+In 1963, the Conference of Appalachian Governors asked President John F. Kennedy to create a presidential commission to coordinate federal, state and local action in addressing Appalachia’s needs.
+In response, President Kennedy formally convened the President’s Appalachian Regional Commission (PARC), a body of state governors and cabinet-level officials to address Appalachia’s persistent economic disparities in comparison to the rest of the nation.
 PARC’s mission was to draw up “a comprehensive program for the economic development of the Appalachian Region.”

 Decades of Investing in Regional Economic Growth

 ARC’s nimble structure and flexibility allows the Commission to responsively meet the region’s economic needs as they evolve over time.
 One of ARC’s first tasks was to coordinate construction of 3,090 miles of the Appalachian Development Highway System (ADHS) to connect the region with the National Highway System and open up market opportunities.
-While continuing to work with federal and state partners to maintain ADHS, ARC’s investment strategy now includes additional infrastructure and workforce development projects, as outlined in the current Strategic Plan.
+While continuing to work with federal and state partners to maintain ADHS, ARC’s investment strategy now includes additional infrastructure and workforce development projects, as outlined in our strategic plan.

-Since 1965, ARC has invested $4.5 billion in approximately 28,000 economic development projects across Appalachia, attracting over $10 billion in matching project funds.
+Since 1965, ARC has invested over $6 billion in more than 34,000 economic development projects across Appalachia, attracting over $12 billion in matching project funds.